Miqueas/Lua-C-API-Examples/README.md

 A personal repo where I push things while I'm learning the Lua C API!
 Feel free to contribute :)

+> **NOTE**: I really think that the Lua C API and this examples can be highly self-explained, BUT I recommend you to always check the Reference Manual to see in detail how every thing works

 ## Building

 If you want to build this, you'll need Meson and Lua 5.1 development files and then: